SPECIAL TOPIC: WORSHIP

 C. The development of the synagogue provided structure to the concept of Sabbath worship.
 The church changed this to the Lord's Day (the first day of the week) apparently on Jesus' repeated pattern of appearing to them on Sunday evenings after the resurrection.

-D. At first the early church met daily (Acts 2:46), but this apparently soon was dropped for private worship during the week and corporate worship on Sundays.
+D. At first the early church met daily (Acts 2:46), but apparently this was soon dropped for private worship during the week and corporate worship on Sundays.

 A. Worship of God is not something humans invented or instituted.
 Worship is a felt need.